 - You’ve experienced data conflicts or sync issues with previous integrations

-Integration might work if:
+Integration works if:

 - You primarily track standard objects (leads, contacts, opportunities)